FunkyFedora/Group-Project-1-Classic-Game-Challenge/README.md

 File Descriptions:

 The documents folder contains the concept art file, the wireframes with menus file, and game analysis document.

+The PacMan folder is our finished Unity project.

 Our Game: